Code-Institute-Submissions/HaimanotA-appoint-Dr._OctResub/README.md

 The book now button will be visible once the user is logged in.
 The user can book by clicking this button.

+The admin page
+Only the admin can login to this page by using his user name and password.
+After logged in the admin can create, re , delete the bookings and in addition he/she can see the booked appointments.

 ### The Design

 Design Prototype